Right Arrow

 Start by identifying your biggest risks, then select a solution that fits your workflows and camera infrastructure.
 Involve your safety team and tradespeople in rollout, and use video data to drive positive coaching and process improvements.

 You must comply with OSHA standards and privacy laws.
 Choose a provider with strong data security, clear protocols for footage access, and transparent data retention policies.
-Always inform workers about video monitoring and use footage for safety, not discipline.
+Always inform your teams about video monitoring and use footage for insight-driven safety coaching, not disciplinary actions.

 How can technology help with incident investigations?